10 Best Things to Do in Daikanyama

 Take Hollywood Ranch Market in Daikanyama for instance, just like most flea markets, negotiating is encouraged—but with rules.
 Don’t try to get a discount on some really cheap item, instead, you’ll have better luck grouping together several items and then negotiating a discount on the lot.

 Or if some Japanese pop culture streetwear is your cup of tea, visit B Jirushi Yoshida by Beams and start a treasure hunt.
 This trendy shop is the perfect combination of two famous fashion design brands, Yoshida and BEAMS.
-In a project that was set out to curate content across a broad range of categories based on the keyword of “Traditional Japan” and “Top-class design”, what can go wrong?
+In a project that was set out to curate content across a broad range of categories based on the keywords of “Traditional Japan” and “Top-class design”, what can go wrong?

 8. Kyu Asakura House